This endpoint downloads features from OpenStreetMap based on tags and optionally a bounding box, resulting in a GeoJSON.

 key=value

-, and can chain tags if you need 2+ tags.
+or key=*, and can chain tags if you need 2+ tags.

 This endpoint is especially useful for extracting map data directly to user applications (like the browser)